 Information About Companies

-Reference USA is an online listing of companies that’s available through the library’s website.
+Reference Solutions is an online listing of companies that’s available through the library’s website.
 In addition , the library has the Wisconsin Business Service Directory.
 It includes brief information such as location, phone, business or product, officers, numbers of employees, and annual sales.

 Value Line (ask for this at the Reference Desk) gives more in-depth information, such as company history and financial statistics.
 Annual reports from public companies are available on the Internet in the SEC’s Edgar database .
 You can also use the magazine and newspaper indexes available through BadgerLink to find recent news stories, and Business Source Premier also provides